lattejed/tezos-azure-hsm-signer/README.md

 2. Review best practices for securing the VM this will run on
 3. Review best practices for securing your Key Vault
 4. Review best practices for importing keys into Key Vault
-5. Test your signer setup on the Tezos `alphanet` using a test key before moving to `mainnet`
+5. Test your signer setup on the Tezos `zeronet` or `alphanet` using a test key before moving to `mainnet`
 6. Test your new `mainnet` `tz...` address by sending a small amount of XTZ *to and from* that address
 7. Test your key backup and restoration procedure and repeat step \#6